Apply for a Podiatrist License

-If you would like to apply as a Podiatrist, it is required that you file with the Secretary of State and renew every two years on the odd-numbered years.
+If you would like to apply to be a licensed Podiatrist, it is required that you file with the Secretary of State and renew every two years on the odd-numbered years.
 Review the requirements and the step-by-step guide below.

-- Licensure requires completing an application, get it signed and notarized, and pay the required fee.
+• Licensure requires completing an application and paying the required fees.

-- You must submit all the required documentation and fees in order to be considered for licensure.
+• You must submit all the required documentation and fees to be considered for licensure.

-- Immediately after applying, you must register and complete a fingerprint background check to be considered for licensure.
-The Georgia Bureau of Investigation (GBI) awarded Fieldprint the contract to provide a service for electronic submission of fingerprints for Georgia applicants.
+• Immediately after applying, you must register and complete a fingerprint background check to be considered for licensure.
+The Georgia Bureau of Investigation (GBI) awarded Idemia the contract to provide a service for electronic submission of fingerprints for Georgia applicants.
 The Georgia Applicant Processing Service (GAPS) is simple and easy to use.

 Select your application type to view instructions on how to apply: